L3viathan/lazex/README.md

   the function that is supposed to be called with (possibly) escaped arguments.
   If it is _not_ a registered lazex function, we evaluate the arguments immediately.
+- Also, we search the `Expression`'s AST for our `build_expression` hooks and remove them: They are unnecessary here and just leak implementation details.